feldera/feldera/docs/demo/demo.md

 ## Tables

 We'll start by looking at how the DevSecOps demo defines its input tables using SQL.
-Fire up the Feldera Platform demo and visit
+Fire up the Feldera demo and visit
 <http://localhost:8080/> to bring up the UI.
 On the sidebar, click on
 "SQL Programs", then find the "SecOps demo" row in the table of programs and click on the pencil icon <icon icon="bx:pencil" />.
 The